Fine-Tuned Convex Approximations of Probabilistic Reachable Sets under Data-driven Uncertainties: Appendix

-Above all, we conclude that if constraints \cref{eqn:detcon} and \cref{eqn:no1cons} are satisfied, then the graph formed by the sequence of intersection points $(V_{12}, V_{23}, \ldots, V_{(n-1)n}, V_{n1}, V_{12})$ is an enclosed $n$-sided convex polygon with the origin $(0,0)$ inside.
-For such $n \ge 3$ planar lines $l^k := a_kx + b_ky - 1 = 0, \; \forall k \in \{ 1,\ldots,n \}$ satisfying constraints \cref{eqn:detcon} and \cref{eqn:no1cons}, the boundary of the region $S$ generated by these lines, as defined in \cref{eqn:ss}, is exactly the graph formed by the sequence of intersection points $(V_{12}, V_{23}, \ldots, V_{(n-1)n}, V_{n1}, V_{12})$.
-Since that graph is an enclosed $n$-sided convex polygon with the origin $(0,0)$ inside under the conditions of \cref{eqn:detcon} and \cref{eqn:no1cons}, it follows that the boundary of the region $S$ generated by these lines is an enclosed $n$-sided convex polygon with the origin inside.
+From the above, we conclude that if constraints \cref{eqn:detcon} and \cref{eqn:no1cons} are satisfied, then the graph $G$ formed by $S_g$ is an enclosing $n$ sided convex polygon with the origin $(0,0)$ inside.
+For such $n \ge 3$ planar lines $l^k := a_kx + b_ky - 1 = 0, \; k \in \{ 1,\ldots,n \}$ not passing through the origin satisfying constraints \cref{eqn:detcon} and \cref{eqn:no1cons}, the boundary of the region $S$ generated by these lines, as defined in \cref{eqn:ss}, is exactly the graph $G$ formed by $S_g$.
+Since that graph $G$ is an enclosing $n$ sided convex polygon with the origin in its interior under the conditions of \cref{eqn:detcon} and \cref{eqn:no1cons}, it follows that the boundary of the region $S$ generated by these lines is an enclosing $n$ sided convex polygon with the origin in its interior.